Go Back

 Method

-2. Add the orange peel strips to the warm tea and let infuse for 5 minutes only, just until a clean citrus aroma develops.
-Remove the peel promptly — longer contact turns bitter and perfumey.
+1. Add the orange peel strips to the cooled tea and let infuse for 5 minutes only, just until a clean citrus aroma develops.
+Remove the peel promptly.
+Longer contact can turn bitter and perfumey — the combination of orange pith bitterness and jasmine's own floral intensity compounds in a way that's specifically unpleasant if the peel is left too long, producing a result that smells more like potpourri than tea.

-5. Fill glasses with ice, pour over the chilled orange jasmine iced tea, and garnish with orange slices and a twist of orange peel.
+1. Fill glasses with ice, pour over the chilled orange jasmine iced tea, and garnish with an orange slice and a twist of orange peel.
+Serve cold, floral, lightly citrusy, and clean.

 Notes